Potential Nor'easter Will Bring Dangerous Mix Of Snow, Ice, Rain: Here's Timing

 Rain will taper off to showers from south to north on Sunday.

 The outlook for Presidents Day on Monday, Feb.
-17 calls with cold temperatures and plenty of sunshine.
+17, calls for cold temperatures and plenty of sunshine.

 Check back to Daily Voice for updates.